"Is your puppy okay today?"

 Solo mobility of people with disabilities makes enormous social, cultural, and economic differences in a person's life.

-Design the future robot taxis accessible
+Design the accessible robot taxis and guidelines for that

 How to use